intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/dim.rst

 DIM_CONFIG
 ----------
-Path to the dim configuration file, \$HOME/.dimrc by default, which is sourced if it exists.
+Path to the dim configuration file, which is sourced if it exists.
 It can be used to set other environment variables to control dim.
+See the CONFIGURATION section.

 DIM_PREFIX
 ----------